smartspot2/edapi/README.md

 This list may expand as the package is developed further.

+## Installation

+This package is uploaded to PyPI: [https://pypi.org/project/edapi/](https://pypi.org/project/edapi/); the easiest way to install is with `pip3 install edapi`.

+### Building the package

+You can also build the package manually; to do so, just run `python3 -m build` in the root directory.
+This will create a `dist/` folder containing the package wheel, which can be installed via `pip3 install dist/edapi-x.x.x-py3-none.whl`.

 ## Documentation

 Most documentation can be found in `edapi/docs/api_docs.md`; it contains documentation for the API, and also several notes on the HTTP endpoints as I've worked through this package.